 Moodle Course Roadmap Overview

-Course Roadmap is a Moodle activity you can build into your course to provide students with an interactive visualization of course activities and assessments.
-Students can use the Roadmap to track completed activities and fill their “activity rings” in your course to visually monitor their own progress.
+Moodle’s Course Roadmap activity is a tool you can add into your course to provide students with an interactive visualization of course activities and assessments.
+Students can use the Roadmap to track completed activities in your course to visually monitor their own progress.

 Why Use a Course Roadmap?

-Many of our students need help with the cognitive processes that help them make decisions, prioritize tasks, work towards goals, monitor progress, etc. There are things you can do to help them self-reflect and motivate themselves to work towards goals.
-The Moodle Roadmap is one tool that can help you increase your students’ ability to self-regulate and improve their executive functioning skills.
-Our brains don’t fully develop until we are in our mid-20s, and some of our students need that extra help.
+Many students may need help with the cognitive processes that help them make decisions, prioritize tasks, work towards goals, monitor progress, etc. There are things you can do to help them self-reflect and motivate themselves to work towards goals.
+The Moodle Course Roadmap is one tool that can help you increase your students’ ability to self-regulate and improve their executive functioning skills.

 A tip from UDL on Campus by CAST is to do the following with your Moodle course: